 1. Code exploits

-If a hacker finds a bug, a.k.a. a software vulnerability, or flaw in the security systems of a DeFi protocol, they could exploit that knowledge to steal from users and the protocol.
-Such an attack is known as a code exploit.
+If a hacker finds a bug, a.k.a. a software vulnerability or flaw in the security systems of a DeFi protocol, they could exploit that knowledge to steal from users and the protocol.
+This type of attack is a code exploit.

-Cross-chain bridges basically help users send and receive tokens across blockchains.
-These bridges lock tokens in a smart contract on one chain and then send them in this “wrapped” form to the other.
+Cross-chain bridges help users send and receive tokens across blockchains.
+They lock tokens in a smart contract on one chain and then send them to the other in this “wrapped” form.

-In Nomad’s case, due to an update, the smart contract that was being used to deposit their tokens was compromised, rendering the wrapped tokens worthless.
-A new report from Coinbase shows that 88% of the hackers in this case simply copied the key attacker’s code to execute their own attack.
+In Nomad’s case, the smart contract depositing their tokens was compromised due to an update, rendering the wrapped tokens worthless.
+A new report from Coinbase shows that 88% of the hackers, in this case, copied the key attacker’s code to execute their attack.

 2. Flash loan attacks